vsrinivas/fuchsia/docs/hacking.md

-# Notes for hacking on Magenta
+# Notes for hacking on Zircon

-This file contains a random collection of notes for hacking on Magenta.
+This file contains a random collection of notes for hacking on Zircon.

 [TOC]